miguelmota/global-keypress/README.md

 > Global key press event emitter

 NOTE: requires sudo privileges.
-GUI prompt will appear asking for sudo access if not running with sudo.
+GUI prompt will appear asking for sudo access if not running as root.

 Currently only supports Mac OS X.

-Pull Requests are welcomed.
+Pull Requests are welcomed : )

 ## Install